-IBM and Hazelcast deliver the most advanced solution for in-memory, in the cloud
+IBM and Hazelcast deliver the most advanced solution for in-memory computing in the cloud.

 Migrating applications where low latency is not a requirement is often the starting point for enterprise cloud migration strategies.
 There is, however, a general hesitation in migrating mission-critical and time-sensitive applications to the cloud when low latency is a high priority.
 This hesitancy is due to concerns around regional availability and inconsistent hardware from one cloud provider to another when employing a multi-cloud strategy.

 To solve this problem, Hazelcast and IBM have announced a joint initiative to:

 - Create new cloud-native applications

 - Open up enterprise data centers to work with cloud services